 Fruit for the Abreu wines comes from four spectacular up-valley vineyard sites – two in St. Helena on the valley floor both within less then a mile from each other including Madrona Ranch and Cappella, and two hillside vineyards – Thorevilos Vineyard (just below Howell Mountain) and Las Posadas Howell Mountain.
 David was the vineyard architect, is the vineyard manager and oversaw the planing of the vines for these four sites.

-Madrona Ranch is located near the eastern edge of the Mayacamas mountains in St. Helena – close to Spottswoode Winery and next to the driveway that leads up to Newton Vineyard.
-This is the first vineyard in the Abreu portfolio that David developed in the early 1980s.
+Madrona Ranch is located near the eastern edge of the Mayacamas mountains in St. Helena on an alluvial fan that has spread out from the nearby Mayacamas mountains.
+This vineyard is very close to Spottswoode Winery and next to the driveway that leads up to Newton Vineyard.
+This is the first vineyard in the Abreu portfolio and was developed by David in the early 1980s.
 Besides the vineyard, the property is also home to cattle, goats, pigs, chickens and some honeybee hives.

-Cappella Vineyard is a 6 acre site bordering the old Holy Cross Catholic cemetery in St. Helena (incidentally home of a number of grave-sites of prominent Napa vintners).
+Cappella Rico-Matteo Abreu Vineyard (named after David’s two sons, one of which Rico is a race-car driver) is a 6 acre site bordering the old Holy Cross Catholic Cemetery and the next door St. Helena Public Cemetery in St. Helena (incidentally home of a number of grave-sites of prominent Napa vintners including Charles Krug and André Tchelistcheff).
 This is a very historical vineyard neighborhood – nearby neighbors include Beckstoffer’s Bourn Vineyard and the CHASE Cellars Zinfandel Hayne Vineyard.
 Vines at the Cappella Vineyard were first planted in 1869.

-Thorevilos Vineyard is 22 acres and is co-owned by David and Ric Forman (Ric was the founding winemaker at Sterling Vineyards and today operates Forman Vineyards).
+Thorevilos Vineyard is 22 acres and is co-owned by David and Ric Forman (Ric was the founding winemaker at Sterling Vineyards and today operates Forman Vineyards and assisted in making the early Abreu wines).
 Nestled among oaks and fir trees among rolling hills with western facing exposures, this is arguably the most picturesque of the four sites.
+Located below the 1400 qualifying elevation to be within the Howell Mountain AVA.

-David purchased land for the Las Posadas Vineyard in 2000 – located at 2000 feet above sea level; this is prime Howell Mountain terroir in a beautiful part of the appellation.
+Lucia Abreu Vineyard.
+David purchased land for this vineyard in 2000 and named it for his daughter; it is located at 2000 feet above sea level.
+This is prime Howell Mountain terroir in a beautiful part of the sub-appellation referred to as Las Posadas.
 The site is 33 acres of which 15 are planted.
 Nearby vineyards include one owned by Pine Ridge, a vineyard owned by Marc & Janice Mondavi and further down the road, the historic Bancroft Vineyard with fruit being sold to Beringer.
 Rancho La Jota – part of an old land grant is also nearby and dates to 1843.
 And one part of this vineyard backs almost up to the edge of a tiny airstrip at Angwin-Parrett Field.

 Winemaking at Abreu Vineyards is the responsibility of winemaker Brad Grimes.
 Brad is a former chef from Seattle turned winemaker, although he still often cooks, especially for select charity events in the valley.
 Brad is a talented perfectionist who has no formal education in winemaking.
 He has worked with David since 2000, initially in the vineyards and then later transitioning to winemaking.